ezrasitorus/ModelsOfComputation/README.md

 # Models Of Computation

-Formally verified set of notes for the while language from Imperial College London's Models of Computation Course.
-All written in Lean.
+Formally verified examples of while language program verification as well as a Haskell program to emulate register machines.
+Based on Imperial College London's Models of Computation Course.

+Verification of while language is all written in Lean.

 It's much better to run this on a local machine.
 To do this, you need to have Lean installed (you can find out how to do it [here](https://leanprover-community.github.io/get_started.html)) and preferably VSCode.
 Then run